mhogrefe/malachite/cpp-test/README.md

 2. Add a mode file under `oracle/` that parses that format (one `run_*` entry point; declare it in `oracle/oracle.h` and add a row to the table in `oracle/main.c`), recomputes with FLINT, and returns 1 with a diagnostic on the first mismatch.
+   Make the mode strict when its input holds one kind of line: treat any unrecognized nonempty line as an error, and fail an input in which nothing was checked (`require_some_lines`).
+   Otherwise a change to the demo's output format makes every run pass without checking anything.
+   The polynomial modes do this, and share `split_polynomial_scalar_line` and `fmpz_poly_set_str_malachite` from `oracle/util.c`.
 3. Register the demo in `src/main.rs` with `check_demo_against_flint`.
 4. Prove the harness can fail: corrupt one line of `test-out.txt` by hand and check that the oracle catches it.